Treatment and Education of Autistic and Related Communication Handicapped Children: International recognition

 Most of the literature is of North American origin.
 The adoption of the TEACCH approach has been slower elsewhere.
 In 1993, Jones et al. stated that there was insufficient use of the TEACCH approach in the UK to include it in their study of interventions.
-In 2003 it was reported that Gary B. Mesibov and Eric Schopler describe TEACCH as the United Kingdom's most common intervention used with children with autism.
-In Europe and the United States, it is also a common intervention.
+In 2003 it was reported that Gary B. Mesibov and Eric Schopler describe TEACCH as the United Kingdom's most common intervention used with autistic children.
+In Europe and the United States, it is also commonly used.

 TEACCH runs conferences in North Carolina and organizes programs throughout the US and in the UK.

 Program effectiveness

-In '...A Guide for Practitioners', Jordan describes the literature on TEACCH as providing ‘very positive, but not remarkable, results’.
+In '...A Guide for Practitioners', Jordan describes the literature on TEACCH as providing 'very positive, but not remarkable, results'.

 A 2013 meta-analysis indicated that TEACCH has small or no effects on perceptual, motor, verbal, cognitive, and motor functioning, communication skills, and activities of daily living.
 There were positive effects in social and maladaptive behavior, but these results required further replication due to the methodological limitations of the pool of studies analyzed.

 History

 The TEACCH approach was developed at the University of North Carolina at Chapel Hill, originating in a child research project begun in 1964 by Eric Schopler and Robert Reichler.
-The results of this pilot study indicated that the children involved made good progress, and consequently state finance supported the formation of Division TEACCH.
+In 1965, Schopler visited the Sybil Elgar School in London and drew inspiration from the method developed by Sybil Elgar.
+Later, the results of this pilot study indicated that the children involved made good progress, and consequently state finance supported the formation of Division TEACCH.

-Founded in 1971 by Eric Schopler, TEACCH provides training and services geared to helping autistic children and their families cope with the condition.
+Founded in 1971 by Eric Schopler, TEACCH provides training and services geared to supporting autistic children and their families.
 Gary B. Mesibov, a professor and researcher on UNC's TEACCH program since about 1979, was director of the program from 1992 to 2010.

 With over 40 years of experience working with autistic people, TEACCH methodology continues to evolve, refining its approach.
-It is a "pioneering" program for assisting with ASD education, research and service delivery for children and adults.
+It is a "pioneering" program for assisting with education, research and service delivery for autistic individuals.